StuntsPT/FE2023/docs/classes/exercises/assignment.md

  * If you can't perform the same type of analyses, replace them with an adequate alternative
 * Compare the original results with your own
  * Explain any methodological differences
-* Include any code you use as an "Appendix" (Or alternatively bundle your R scripts with the report)
+* Include any code you use as an "Appendix" (alternatively bundle your R scripts with the report)

 ## Finish with a results discussion

 * How compatible are the results from multiple studies?
-* Was it possible to replicate?
+* Were they possible to replicate?
  * Are your results compatible with the original studies'?
 * How are these studies connected?
 * Finish with your opinion on the matter